 Example of glamping pods

-Glamping in Australia can be an amazing experience.
-Whether you’re travelling solo, with a significant other or family and friends, glamping is about being outdoors and close to nature while still enjoying a few creature comforts!
+Glamping (a.k.a. glamorous camping) in Australia can be an amazing camping experience.
+Whether you’re travelling solo, with a significant other, or with family and friends, glamping adventures are the perfect balance of spending time outdoors and close to nature while still enjoying a few creature comforts!

 That said, there are some common misconceptions about glamping that are worth clearing up.
-So, to make sure you have the best, most memorable experience possible, here’s what to expect on your first glamping trip.
+To make sure you have the best, most memorable experience possible, here’s what to expect on your first-time glamping trip.

 Sure, you’ll be swapping your swag for a comfy bed, but like most trips away, even a small amount of pre-travel planning will go a long way.